Every day I receive questions about the personal chef business. Some of the more common questions are probably exactly what you're thinking:

 Myth #1 Personal Chefs Work for the Rich and Famous

 Reading headline news, you would think that all personal chefs work for celebrities and the ultra-rich.
-I suppose it does make for good clickbait having a celebrity name in the title of an article.
+I suppose it does make great clickbait having a celebrity name in the title of an article.
 In real life, however, the people that hire personal chefs are those that value time over money.

 Most of my clients are average moms and dads with school aged children.
 They work all day on Zoom and homeschooling their kids then are delighted to have meals waiting for them in the refrigerator.
 They value their time and are willing to exchange money for time by having someone come into their home and prepare meals for them.
 The average client of a personal chef is definitely not a celebrity or ultra-rich.